ribbons/RadioDownloader/help/copy-settings.md

 downloaded audio files from the source machine to the same path on the destination machine if you want to be able to access them from within Radio Downloader.

-There is [an issue
-raised](https://github.com/ribbons/RadioDownloader/issues/72) to add an export and import facility for data and settings to make this process easier.